patels208208/Group-7-project/README.md

 1. Hydration
 2. Nutrition
+3. Movement
-3. Reading
+4. Reading
-4. Sleep
+5. Sleep
-5. Medication
+6. Medication
-6. Hobbies
+7. Hobbies
-7. Self-care
+8. Self-care
-8. Pets
+9. Pets
-9. Plants
+10. Plants
-10. Socialising
+11. Socialising
-11. Social media
+12. Social Media

 This README.md file will explain the specifications, design, implementation and execution of the habit tracker app.
 This report also includes the outcomes of our user testing processes and areas where the app can be further developed in the future.